There Is No Such Thing as Reading Jesus Without a Framework

 One indwelling reality?

-The moment someone answers that question, he has already moved beyond “just the words” and into interpretation.
+The moment that question is answered, the discussion has already moved beyond “just the words” and into interpretation.

 That is the point.

-The issue is not whether we will interpret.
-The issue is how we will interpret, and what framework will govern that interpretation.
+The issue is not whether interpretation will happen.
+The issue is how interpretation will happen, and what framework will govern it.

 1. The Myth of “No Framework”